1Marc/marcgrabanski.com/src/pages/articles/2011-04-01-long-live-the-hacker-entrepreneurs/index.md

 ## Hackers Thrive on Progress

 The biggest way to interest a hacker beyond money is through providing opportunities to progress in skills.
 Hackers need progress daily (I'd also argue all of humanity feels this way, but most certainly hackers).
 Hackers need a project, or five, to hack on to improve their abilities.
-If you are a business owner, give hackers ways to experiment and own the success of ideas. **Entrepreneurs have only one option for thriving in today's new society: become a hacker or find hackers and give them liberty to try out their ideas and progress.**
+If you are a business owner, give hackers ways to experiment and own the success of ideas.
+-Entrepreneurs have only one option for thriving in today's new society: become a hacker or find hackers and give them liberty to try out their ideas and progress.
+-